roomacarthur/escape-the-cave/README.md

     - Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
 6. Ensure the correct branch is selected "master/Main", and select the deployment method that you desire.
 In this case I will be using Automatic Deployment.

+### Forking Repository

+If you wish to experiment with the code freely, you can achieve this by forking the repository.
+Forking a repository allows you to experiment without the original project being effected.
+To achieve this you need to:

+1. Navigate to the repository roomacarthur/escape-the-cave.
+2. In the top right of the page, below your profile you should see a "Fork" button.
+Simply click on this.
+3. A copy of the repository will then be added to your own Repositories Page.

+### Cloning Repository

+1. Open GitBash ad create a directory where you want to save the code.

+    > $ mkdir "directory-name"
+2. Navigate into the new directory

+    > $ cd "directory-name"
+3. Navigate to the repository on GitHub [HERE](github.com/roomacarthur/escape-the-cave)
+4. On the upper right hand side of the content, click on the button "Code"
+5. A dropdown box should appear, copy the SHH key.
+6. Open up your GitBash terminal from before.
+7. Clone the repository with the following command.

+    > $ git clone "SSH-KEY"

+The code will now be cloned into a local directory for you to access.
+You can now access the code in your IDE by entering the following code into your terminal:

+    > $ code .